In today’s high-growth companies, leadership development isn’t a luxury.

 We love hustle.
 But hustle has a shelf life.

-In one of our most memorable client stories, a high-growth engineering firm was riding the momentum of multiple acquisitions.
-But everything still depended on the CEO.
+A high-growth engineering firm rode the momentum of multiple acquisitions.
+Everything still depended on the CEO.
 Every decision.
 Every meeting.
 Every late-night email.

 He was burning out.
 The culture was fraying.

-Together, we built a system that redistributed leadership: monthly coaching circles, a defined set of tools, and leadership rhythms that multiplied influence.
+He built a system that redistributed leadership.
+Monthly coaching circles.
+A defined set of tools.
+Leadership rhythms that multiplied his influence.

 And what happened next?